 Education & Resources

-The Greater New York Chapter raises awareness about ALS and the search for a cure through a variety of events and educational outreach.
+ALS Greater New York raises awareness about ALS and the search for a cure through a variety of events and educational outreach.
 Our virtual two–day spring Education & Resource Summit is an essential tool for those living with ALS.
 We also offer a variety of speakers and discussion topics in our Talk.
 Learn.
 Connect. program.